aidanasingh/aidanasingh.github.io/Projects/reu_encoder/index.md

 ## Task

-To take microphone array datasets and convert them to ambisonics B-format, I pursued coding an encoder that takes features of the microphone array as arguments rather than being array-specific.
+To take microphone array datasets and convert them to ambisonics HOA B-format, I pursued coding an encoder that takes features of the microphone array as arguments rather than being array-specific.
 Since this encoding problem was previously solved for in the context of audio plug-ins by Leo McCormack with Array2SH, my contribution is translating his code to python for dataset aggregation.

 ## Outcomes